jordanmckinney/blog/src/documents/posts/Ethereum.md

 All the computations you run only make changes to the blockchain.
 So it is safe to run them.
 The code will only allow valid stuff to be done to the blockchain, and some of these things are secured by crypto.
 But the code inside the smart contract is only aware of other accounts.
 It does not know about the host system at all.

 Ethereum has the EVM to run contracts?, Solidity to write contracts in, tokens (ETH) and fuel (gas).
 So we can put a smart contract out ‘there’ and then send ETH to it.
 The eth is converted into ‘gas’ to run the program.

+A transaction on ethereum is when you send ether to another account or send ether to a smart contract.
+A message is when a smart contract sends to another smart contract.

 Some DApps
 Golem: ethereum based computation network.
 You can send computation jobs to the network and others who want to earn money can do the computations.
 Could this actually replace something like AWS?
 What about latency and stuff?
 I guess the question is what the cost of computation if I run it on my computer or if I run it on aws?
 I think aws charges quite a premium over the cost of electricity.
 So then this system could beat aws.